-Services that are covered for you What you must pay when you get these services Partial hospitalization services and Intensive outpatient services "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service, or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
+Services that are covered for you What you must pay when you get these services Visit the UCard Hub at myuhcadvantage.com to find participating stores, check your balance, place an order online or pay utility bills.
+Partial hospitalization services and Intensive outpatient services "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service, or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
 Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's or therapist's office but less intense than partial hospitalization. \$0 copayment or \$55 copayment each day for Medicare-covered benefits. ^{††} You pay these amounts until you reach the out-of-pocket maximum.
+Referral is required .
 Personal emergency response system With a personal emergency response system (PERS), help is only a button press away.
 A PERS device can quickly connect you to the help you need, 24 hours a day in any situation.
 It's a lightweight, discreet button that can be worn on your wrist or as a pendant.
 It's also safe to wear in the shower or bath.
 Depending on the model you choose, it may even automatically detect falls.
 You must have a working landline or live in an area that has appropriate wireless coverage to get a PERS device.
 The cellular device works nationwide with the wireless network but does not require you to have a contract with the network.
 Provided by: Lifeline \$0 copayment A home-delivered device is available nationwide through Lifeline.
-You can get more information by viewing the Vendor Information Sheet at myuhc.com/communityplan, or by calling Customer Service to have a paper copy sent to you.

-2024 Evidence of Coverage for UHC Dual Complete TX-D002 (HMO-POS D-SNP) Chapter 4: Medical Benefits Chart (what is covered and what you pay)
+2024 Evidence of Coverage for UHC Dual Complete TX-D003 (HMO-POS D-SNP) Chapter 4: Medical Benefits Chart (what is covered and what you pay)